lmnagaraju209/rathan/azurefunctions.md

 **5. Veracode Security Scanning**
 - This prepares files for Veracode SAST scanning
+- Uses `CopyFiles@2` to copy source files (JS/TS files, package.json) to a staging directory, excluding test files, node_modules, coverage, etc.
-- It creates a zip file with your source code (excluding tests, node_modules, etc.)
+- Creates a zip file named `repo_$(Build.BuildId).zip` in the veracode staging directory
-- The zip gets published as an artifact, but the actual Veracode scan happens elsewhere (probably in a separate pipeline or manually)
+- The zip gets published as an artifact (`repo-zip`), but the actual Veracode scan happens elsewhere (probably in a separate pipeline or manually)
+- Also publishes the veracode directory as a build artifact for SCA (Software Composition Analysis) scanning
 - Note: `VERACODE_PIPELINE_SCAN_ENABLED` is set to `0`, so automated scanning in the pipeline is disabled.
 The artifacts are just prepared for manual scanning

 **6. Build Artifact Creation**
 - This is the important part - it creates a zip file with your function code
+- Uses `ArchiveFiles@2` to create `azure_function_$(Build.BuildId).zip` in the `build/` directory
-- Excludes all the stuff you don't need in production (node_modules, tests, coverage, etc.)
+- Excludes all the stuff you don't need in production: node_modules, .git, test files, coverage, and the build directory itself (to avoid recursive zipping)
-- The zip is named `azure_function_$(Build.BuildId).zip` and published as `azure-function-deployment`
+- The zip is published as a pipeline artifact named `azure-function-deployment`
 - This artifact is what the release pipeline will deploy
+- **Important conditions**: This only runs if it's NOT a pull request AND the branch is in the allowed list (`IsBranchesIncluded`).
+PR builds skip artifact publishing to save resources

 ### Pipeline Variables - What You Need to Know

-Here are the key variables and what they actually mean:
+The template defines several variables.
+Here are the key ones and what they actually mean:

 - `NODE_TOOL_VERSION: 22.20.0` - Don't change this unless you know what you're doing.
 Other projects might depend on this version
 - `FUNCTION_APP_NAME: func14031-metlife-soh-functions` - This is your function app name in Azure
 - `FUNCTION_APP_RESOURCE_GROUP: rg14031-metlife-soh-functions` - The resource group where everything lives
 - `AZ_SUBSCRIPTION: SPAZDO14031NP01` - The Azure subscription ID.
 You'll need access to this subscription to deploy
+- `BUILD_SONAR_PROJECT_KEY_NAME: Employee_Digital_14031_metlife_soh_functions` - SonarQube project identifier
+- `VERACODE_IMPORT_RESULTS: true` - Whether to import Veracode scan results
+- `VERACODE_PIPELINE_SCAN_ENABLED: 0` - Disables automated Veracode scanning in the pipeline
+- `IsPullRequest` - Automatically detects if this is a PR build
+- `IsBranchesIncluded` - Checks if the current branch is in the allowed list (master, develop, feat/*, release/*, etc.)

 The variable groups (`Veracode`, `ARTIFACTORY_CREDENTIALS`, `SONAR`) are managed by the DevOps team.
 If you need access or something's not working, talk to them.

+### Template Parameters

+The template also accepts parameters:
+- `build_app` (default: "Nodejs") - Not really used in this pipeline, but kept for consistency with other templates
+- `BUILD_REPOSITORY_LOCALPATH` (default: `$(Build.Repository.LocalPath)`) - Used for the test step working directory

 ### When Does the Pipeline Run?

-The pipeline triggers on:
+The template defines triggers that work in combination:

+**Branch Triggers:**
+- `master`
+- `develop`
-- Pushes to `master`, `develop`, or `feat/simple_function`
+- `feat/simple_function`
-- Changes to specific paths: `HttpTrigger/*`, `package.json`, `host.json`, `local.settings.json`, `index.js`
-- Pull requests (though PR builds might skip artifact publishing)
+- `feature/feature-*` (any branch starting with `feature/feature-`)
+- `develop-de1`, `develop-de2`, `develop-ops` (team-specific dev branches)
+- `release/release-*` (any release branch)
+- `release/hotfix-*` (any hotfix branch)

+**Path Triggers:**
+- `HttpTrigger/*` - Any changes in the HttpTrigger directory
+- `package.json` - Dependency changes
+- `host.json` - Host configuration changes
+- `local.settings.json` - Local settings (though this shouldn't be committed)
+- `index.js` - Main entry point changes

 The path triggers are smart - if you only change a README, the pipeline won't run.
 But if you touch any of those key files, it will.

+**Pull Requests:**
+- PR builds run automatically (pre-merge validation)
+- PR builds skip artifact publishing (saves resources, since you can't deploy from a PR anyway)
+- SonarQube analysis runs differently for PRs - it compares against the target branch instead of doing a full branch analysis

 ## Release Pipeline - Getting Code to Azure